 Katie is an Adjunct Professor at the University of Denver’s Sturm College of Law and Daniels College of Business.
 She teaches Nonprofit Organizations, Business Law and Public Policy, and Corporations.

-Katie has extensive experience and knowledge in the nonprofit sector and is the former Corporate Counsel for the National Multiple Sclerosis Society, a $180 million national nonprofit.
+Katie has extensive experience and knowledge in the nonprofit sector and is the former Corporate Counsel for the National Multiple Sclerosis Society.

 Board of Directors